Skip to main content

 As part of its climate emergency declaration, Cotswold District Council (CDC) committed to review its Local Plan – a guide for future developments – to make climate change a strategic priority.
 The Centre for Sustainable Energy (CSE) and Land Use Consultants (LUC) were appointed to assess existing and potential local renewable energy resources as part of the review.

-The aim was to provide CDC with evidence-based advice to inform decisions on climate change and achieving net zero while supporting the current Local Plan with updated energy policies.
+The aim was to provide CDC with evidence-based advice to inform decisions on climate change and achieving net zero while supporting the Local Plan review with updated energy policies.
 CSE’s assessment gives strength to the council’s strategy for renewable energy development to reach its goals across the district.

 There were two key phases to complete this work.
 The first was to assess renewable energy resources and the second to explore how to use these in local planning.